castor-data-binding/castor/src/site/markdown/support/contributing.md

 You can get your local working copy of the current code base (of any particular release) from the [git repository](http://github.com/castor-data-binding).
-Review the list of unassigned issues in [TBD Jira](http://jira.codehaus.org/browse/CASTOR) and choose a task -- or perhaps you have noticed something that needs patching.
+Review the list of unassigned issues in [GitHub issues](https://github.com/castor-data-binding/castor/issues) and choose a task -- or perhaps you have noticed something that needs patching.
 (Before you start changing any code, please create a Jira task for your changes if one does not already exist.)
 Make your changes, test those changes, submit a pull request.